 An application to NWRT to fund ongoing research of killer whales in the eastern Arctic has been submitted.
 It includes plans to deploy satellite transmitters, take photographs for identification, and collect tissue biopsies, with an overall objective to estimate how killer whale predation is affecting marine mammal populations in the Arctic.
-After the successful field season of 2013 in Pond Inlet and previous success in 2009 in Admiralty Inlet, 2014 fieldwork plans include visiting three communities in the eastern Arctic to continue the training of northerners to conduct killer whale fieldwork independent of researcher support.
-Researchers will make a return visit to Pond Inlet to work with the same field team to continue their training in biopsy and photograph collection, and satellite transmitter deployment.
-Researchers will also visit Repulse Bay and Arctic Bay to initiate training in both of these communities.
-Finally, a second field team consisting of Northerners in Pangnirtung will operate independently in 2014 to carry out fieldwork in Cumberland Sound when killer whales are sighted.
+After the successful field season of 2013 in Pond Inlet and previous success in 2009 in Admiralty Inlet, 2014 fieldwork plans include visiting Pond Inlet/Eclipse Sound and subsequently Arctic Bay/Admiralty Inlet.
+In addition, a second field team consisting of Northerners in Pangnirtung will operate independently in 2014 to carry out fieldwork in Cumberland Sound when killer whales are sighted.